dart-lang/sdk/runtime/vm/service/service.md

 ```
 class Event extends Response {
   // What kind of event is this?
-  EventType eventType;
+  EventKind kind;

   // The isolate with which this event is associated.
   @Isolate isolate;

   // The breakpoint associated with this event, if applicable.
   //
-  // This is provided for the events:
+  // This is provided for the event kinds:
   //   PauseBreakpoint
   //   BreakpointAdded
   //   BreakpointRemoved